Husband and wife businesses

 - aim to have the “non-earning” spouses involved in the business as much as is practical, thereby giving full value for any money received

 - a company with substantial assets which generate income, or retained profits, is not so likely to be caught.

-If you are a husband-and-wife business in the Winchester area, the team at AVASK can help you.
+If you are a husband-and-wife business in the Southampton area, the team at AVASK can help you.
 Contact us today.